DennyLoko/cdav_status/README.md

-#CDAV Status
+# CDAV Status

-Script to get CDAV and output information
+Script to get CDAV status and output information